 21 Weeks to Prepare (American Red Cross)

-- Don’t try to do it all at once.
-Easy-to-follow calendar for gradually building up your personal disaster supplies kit.
+- Easy-to-follow calendar for gradually building up your personal disaster supplies kit.

 10 Things Employees Can Do to Prepare at Work (American Red Cross)